 Leivi was a very friendly, helpful & patient teacher.
 We never felt rushed & when we weren’t sure of what to do, Leivi always worked with us until we got it right.

-If you’re looking to have fun & learn new skills in the kitchen, sign up for a class with El Frijol Feliz – it might just be your best experience in Guatemala!
+If you’re looking to have fun & learn new skills in the kitchen, sign up for a class with El Frijol Feliz – it might just be one of your best experiences in Guatemala!

 In a Nutshell